-This constitution shall be only repealed, amended, or added to by consensus of the board of elders and three-fourths (3/4) agreement of the active membership present, and choosing to vote, at a duly called meeting.
+This constitution shall be only repealed, amended, or added to by three-fourths (3/4) agreement of the active membership present, and choosing to vote, at a duly called meeting.

 ARTICLE XV - Enacting

 Upon the adoption by Jacksonville Bible Church of the constitution as herein set forth, it shall be in lieu of all previously adopted constitutions and by-laws.